 The good news for Joe Gembis in 1928 was that he started five games of eight games fullback.
 The bad news was that the team finished with a record of only 3 wins, 4 losses and 1 tie.
 Unfortunately for Coach Wieman, those numbers meant that he was finished at Michigan.
 Fielding Yost had a new stadium to fill and a losing team did not help him pay the bills like he had hoped.
 Yost looked to East Lansing for a solution to fill his coaching vacancy.
 He lured his former All-American player, Harry Kipke, back to Ann Arbor to lead the Wolverines.

 Joseph “Dynamite Joe” Gembis’ senior year was another year of transition for him and for Michigan.
 He was playing for his third coach in four years.
 He must have impressed Coach Kipke with his ability because he started eight of nine games.
 Five of his starts were at fullback and three of them were at right halfback.
 The team improved their overall record and finished the season with 5 wins, 3 losses and 1 tie.
-They weren’t as good in the conference since a record of 1-3-1 saddled them with a tie for eighth place.
+They weren’t as good in the conference since a record of 1-3-1 left them with a tie for eighth place.

 · Gembis played on the first team that Tad Wieman coached at Michigan in 1927.